Nanotechnology: A Science and Policy Update

-Nanoparticles are already in 100s of everyday products, including the food we eat, but toxicology and safety studies are still in the early stages of development.
+Nanoparticles are already in hundreds of everyday products, including the food we eat, but toxicology and safety studies are still in the early stages of development.
 Basic research on cell cultures suggests that nanoparticles can affect normal cell functioning.
 One recent study indicated that the uptake and accumulation of nanoparticles in cells can disrupt important intracellular interactions.
 With the proverbial cat already out of the bag, what is the current understanding of the science and potential health risks?
 What policy opportunities are there to ensure public health is protected?
-The researchers on this call presented the latest on what has emerged in this field since CHE held a national Partner call on this topic almost two years ago.
+The researchers on this call presented the latest on what has emerged in this field since CHE held a national call on this topic almost two years ago.

 Barbara Karn is the program director for the Environment, Health, Safety of Nanotechnology (NanoEHS) at the National Science Foundation (NSF).